bitlogik/OpenPGPpy/README.md

 Get the Application Related Data (data object "6E").
 Return the content of the "6E" data object as a Python object with hex encodings data.

+`OpenPGPcard.get_pwstatus()`
+Get the PW Status (data object "C4").
+Return the content of the "C4" data object as raw bytearray data.

 `OpenPGPcard.terminate_df()`
 Send the TERMINATE DF command.
 Used to reset the card.